- Bite me! ABC's Shark Tank as a path to entrepreneurship (with Baylee Smith), Small Business Economics, 2017 (Paper).

 - Lost in the mail: A field experiment on crime (with Marco Castillo, Ragan A. Petrie and Máximo Torero), Economic Inquiry, 52 (1), 2014, 285-303 (Published Paper Working Paper).

 - Contract farming and smallholder incentives to produce high quality: experimental evidence from the Vietnamese dairy sector (with Christoph Saenger, Matin Qaim and Maximo Torero), Agricultural Economics, 44 (3), 2013, 297-308 (Published paper Working Paper).

-- Breaking the norm: An empirical investigation into the unraveling of good behavior (with Ruth Vargas Hill and Eduardo Maruyama), Journal of Development Economics, 99 (1), 2012, 150-162 (Paper (open access) Instructions).
+- Breaking the norm: An empirical investigation into the unraveling of good behavior (with Ruth Vargas Hill and Eduardo Maruyama), Journal of Development Economics, 99 (1), 2012, 150-162 (Published Paper (open access) Instructions).
 A previous version of this paper appeared as IFPRI Discussion Paper 948.

-- A field experiment on the impact of weather shocks and insurance on risky investment (with Ruth Vargas Hill), Experimental Economics, 15 (2), 2012, 341-371 (Paper (open access) Instructions).
+- A field experiment on the impact of weather shocks and insurance on risky investment (with Ruth Vargas Hill), Experimental Economics, 15 (2), 2012, 341-371 (Published Paper (open access) Instructions).
 A previous version of this paper appeared as IFPRI Discussion Paper 974.

-- Communication and coordination: Experimental evidence from farmer groups in Senegal (with Kodjo Aflagah and Tanguy Bernard), Paper coming soon.
+- Revealing intentions to enhance coordination: evidence from collective commercialization in Senegal (with Kodjo Aflagah and Tanguy Bernard), March 2017 (Paper).

 - Leaders needed: Experimental evidence from rural producer organizations in Senegal (with Tanguy Bernard, Ligane Sene and Fleur Wouterse), November 2014 (Paper).
 A version of this paper circulated under the title "Coordination requires more than one leader!
 Experimental evidence from rural producer organizations in Senegal".